 Doug Rutherford, after a combined 38 years with WIC/Shaw/Corus, left his vice president and general manager post with Corus Radio Alberta at the end of March.
 Rutherford was President/CEO of WIC in Vancouver from 1998 to 2000.
 In 2000, Shaw purchased the company and Rutherford was retained in the position of VP for the West and held that role when Shaw's broadcast properties were moved under a Shaw-held new company, Corus.

-Written by Bill Dulmage with input from Don Kay - Updated May, 2013
+Bill Dulmage with input from Don Kay - Updated July 2013